- 3D printing custom jewelry at home

 The best 3D scanners for jewelry are designed to capture efficiently tiny and detailed pieces.
 These desktop 3D scanners can be enclosed or open and they are usually based on a structured light technology.

 Several 3D scanners brands have developed 3D scanners to specifically address the needs of jewelry professionals.
-If you are interested in, we can make a free recommendations of the best jewelry 3D scanners depending on your specific needs and budget.
+Find out more with our 3D jewelry scanners guide and product selection.

 How to make 3D printed and customized jewelry at home?